Jeff Zucker deputy Allison Gollust resigns as CNN completes Chris Cuomo investigation

 According to the Times, a lawyer for a woman who worked at ABC with Cuomo a decade ago informed CNN in early December that Cuomo had beckoned the “young temporary” employee to his office under the pretense of offering her career advice and instead made sexual overtures and assaulted her.

-The Times also reported that the lawyer told CNN that Cuomo reached out to the woman at the height of the MeToo movement and suggested that CNN do a story about the company where she worked in public relations.
+The Times also reported that the lawyer told CNN that Cuomo reached out to the woman at the height of the #MeToo movement and suggested that CNN do a story about the company where she worked in public relations.
 The lawyer, Debra S. Katz, wrote in her letter to CNN that her client perceived this offer as an attempt “to discourage her from going on the record about his sexual misconduct.”

 Steven Goldberg, a spokesman for Cuomo, said late Tuesday that the misconduct claims in Katz’s letter are false and that the anchor “was never asked about the allegations prior to being terminated or given an opportunity to respond.”